lucee/lucee-docs/docs/03.reference/01.functions/getcurrentcontext/function.md

 ---
 title: GetCurrentContext
 id: function-getcurrentcontext
-related:
-categories:
 ---

-this function is deprecated, use function CallStackGet instead.
+this function is deprecated, use function [[function-CallStackGet]] instead.